 sudo snap install ubuntu-image --classic

-command needs only the filename of the model assertion to build an image.
+The ubuntu-image command requires only a path to a model assertion to build an image.

 If you want to include your own core snaps, such as a custom gadget snap, see Building an image with custom snaps for details on how the model assertion and ubuntu-image command need to be modified.